 Regardless of whether we are men or women, our ego creates a connection between how big our house is and how big we are at living life.
 We know it’s not rational.
 The geometric size of a building we happen to stay temporarily before we die is a poor indicator of spiritual fulfilment.

-But it often does not stop us from peeking at other’s bigger homes, then feel a bit sad when we look at our own.
+But it often does not stop us from peeking at others’ bigger homes, then feel a bit sad when we look at our own.
 The good news is, there are ways to manage our spiritual relationship with our home.

-Smaller home does not mean smaller life
+A smaller home does not mean a smaller life

-This seems obvious, and it is tempting to say, ‘Yeah, I know that’ and move on.
+That seems obvious, and it is tempting to say, ‘Yeah, I know that’ and move on.
 But having it only on the surface of your thoughts is not enough.

 You have to allow this truth to seep in deep into your soul.